-Greater than 80% of anticancer drugs entering patients in clinical trials never reach FDA approval.1 The rate of failure for anticancer drugs is twice that of drugs in other categories.
-The toll on patient lives and resources is enormous.
+Greater than 80% of anticancer drugs entering patients in clinical trials never reach FDA approval.1 The rate of failure for anticancer drugs is twice that of drugs in other categories.1 The toll on patient lives and resources is enormous.

 Better preclinical models are needed.
 Studies in tumor cell lines in culture do not reproduce the intricacies of tumors growing in an organism and xenografts derived from tumor cell lines are insufficient.
-The process of tumor cell adaptation to growth in culture typically results in the acquisition of new mutations2,3 and tumors formed by cell lines in mice tend to be poorly differentiated and dissimilar from the tumor from which they were originally derived.2-5 In addition, cell lines are typically implanted subcutaneously, which while allowing follow-up by visual inspection, the heterotopic nature of the implantation may adversely impact tumor biology.6-8
+The process of tumor cell adaptation to growth in culture results in the acquisition of new mutations2,3 and tumors formed by cell lines in mice tend to be poorly differentiated and dissimilar from the tumor from which they were originally derived.2-5 In addition, cell lines are typically implanted subcutaneously, which while allowing follow-up by visual inspection, the heterotopic nature of the implantation may adversely impact tumor biology.6-8

 These limitations may be overcome by the implantation of tumor samples obtained directly from surgical specimens from patients orthotopically in mice.
-Tumor samples are transplanted preserving the tumor architecture (without disaggregation) and without additives (which could affect tumor biology).
-To distinguish these grafts from traditional cell line-derived xenografts, theywill be referred to as tumorgrafts.
+Tumor samples are transplanted preserving the tumor architecture (without disaggregation) and without additives.
+To distinguish these grafts from traditional cell line-derived xenografts, they are referred to as tumorgrafts.

 Renal-cell carcinoma (RCC) is especially well suited for the development of a paradigmatic tumorgraft model.
-First, primary tumors are typically large, providing abundant tumor material, and they are often removed even in patients with metastatic disease,9,10 possibly allowing the comparison of treatment effects between the patient and a mouse implanted with the corresponding tumorgraft.
-Second, unlike for most tumor types, the majority of FDA approved drugs against RCC are molecularly targeted,11,12 and molecularly targeted drugs are likely to become the mainstay of cancer therapy in the future.13 Finally, the site for orthotopic implantation, under the kidney capsule, is a privileged site for tumor growth in the mouse.
+First, primary tumors are typically large, providing abundant tumor material, and they are often removed even in patients with metastatic disease.9,10 Thus, a comparison of treatment effects may even be possible between the patient and a mouse implanted with the corresponding tumorgraft.
+Second, the site for orthotopic implantation, under the kidney capsule, is a privileged site for tumor growth in the mouse.
+Finally, the majority of FDA approved drugs against RCC are molecularly targeted,11,12 and molecularly targeted drugs are likely to become the mainstay of cancer therapy in the future.13 Thus, RCC models offer the opportunity to test the model against the most relevant class of drugs.

 In our experience, tumorgrafts are histologically indistinguishable from the corresponding tumors in patients and reproduce their genetic alterations.
-In addition, renal tumor grafts in mice recapitulate the drug sensitivity of RCC in humans (Peña-Llopis et al., in preparation).
+In addition, renal tumor grafts in mice recapitulate the drug sensitivity of RCC in humans (Sivanand et al., in preparation).

 Protocol Text:

-All tumorgraft studies were conducted on a protocol approved by the University of Texas Southwestern Medical Center Institutional Animal Care and Use Committee and the Institutional Review Board.
-Written informed consent was provided by participating patients to use material discarded from surgery for research purposes.
+All tumorgraft studies were based on a protocol approved by the University of Texas Southwestern Medical Center Institutional Animal Care and Use Committee and the Institutional Review Board.
+Participating patients provided written informed consent for the use of discarded surgical tissue for research purposes.

 Fresh tissue processing: